vboyev-MSFT/defender-docs/defender-endpoint/linux-preferences.md

 ##### Scopes of exclusion (optional)

-Specifies the set of exlusion scopes of content excluded.
+Specifies the set of exclusion scopes of content excluded.
 Currently supported scopes are `epp` and `global`.

 If nothing is specified in for an exclusion under *exclusionSettings* in managed configuration, then `global` is considered as scope.